Sign In / Sign Out

 Faculty by research area:

-After you have found your area of interest send an email to corresponding faculty to set-up a meeting.
-Utilize sites like WebGuru to prepare yourself for meeting with potential research advisors.
+After you have found your area of interest send an email to corresponding faculty to set-up a meeting or utilize our Undergraduate Research Openings listing below.
+Get helpful tips on sites like WebGuru to prepare yourself for meeting with potential research advisors.

 The National Science Foundation provides funding for various research opportunities for undergraduates through its REU Sites program.
 Host institutions will provide students the opportunity to work on research projects.
 Stipends, housing and travel arrangements may be provided to participants.

 UCLA B.I.G Summer Research Program - Application deadline Feb.
 4th 2019.